DIY Solar Fountain Hummingbird Bath

 My DIY solar fountain hummingbird bath works so well for such an easy project that I had to share.
 You can easily do this and what is great is you don’t need anywhere to plug in for electricity!

-My DIY solar fountain hummingbird bath was a hit on Instagram and Facebook so I thought I really should share how I did it.
+My DIY solar fountain hummingbird bath was a hit on Instagram and Facebook.
 It is so easy and economical.
-When I thought up this idea I knew I wanted to use mostly things I had on hand rather than investing in new pieces.
+When I thought up this idea I knew I wanted to use mostly things I had on hand.
 So I scrounged around my garden supplies, basement treasures and even took apart other things I had made. (the terra cotta dish came from my Terra Cotta Pot fountain) Don’t worry I will replace it.

 Start with a deep container, I used a galvanize vintage tub.
 Mine is about 24 3/4″ across the top and 12 to 18 inches deep.

 I wanted to use the larger size tub so I could fit a terra cotta dish in it for the birds to land on.

 I bought this Solar fountain from Amazon. (this is the latest one I bought, I have been testing a few) I wanted solar as there is no plug out here and I did not want to drag an extension cord into the garden.

 Several spray pattern heads come with it so use the one you like.
 I chose this one as it has the finest spray which I thought would work best for hummingbirds. (the other tips will get tested to see which I like the best).